Pranshu1902/Online-Voting/README.md

 ## Feedback

-If you have any feedback, please raise any issue
+If you have any feedback, please raise an issue